ville-solja/kukkohelper/README.md

 #### Notification
 Users that have role Role-Streamer will have bot announce when they start streaming.

+## NSFW -filter
+* User posts an image attachment
+* Attachment url is sent to Azure cognitive services, if it's NSFW process continues
+* Channel is checked for nsfw status, if it safe for work (As in the status NSFW is not enabled)
+* Image is removed with the cognitive services score and a recommendation to post it to an NSFW channel

 ## Commands
 ### !help
 Displays a general list of available commands and brief usage tips as DM